WRAPUP 1-Tennis-Highlights of French Open 13th day

-PARIS, June 9 Claycourt king Rafael Nadal reached his 10th French Open final after demolishing Austria's Dominic Thiem 6-3 6-4 6-0 on Court Philippe Chatrier on Friday.
+PARIS, June 9 (Reuters) - Claycourt king Rafael Nadal reached his 10th French Open final after demolishing Austria's Dominic Thiem 6-3 6-4 6-0 on Court Philippe Chatrier on Friday.

 The 31-year-old Spaniard will meet 2015 winner Stan Wawrinka in Sunday's final after the Swiss defeated top seed Andy Murray 6-7(6) 6-3 5-7 7-6(3) 6-1 in a high-octane contest that lasted four hours and 34 minutes.